swarauto/swarauto-desktop/README.md

   - Choose your scenario, max refills, max runs...
   - Click Start.

+## Advanced usage
+swarauto-desktop offers all features of autoing.
+But you need to keep your PC and Android connected via USB cable all the time.
+It's not very convenience.

+Here: [swarauto-android](https://github.com/swarauto/swarauto-android) provides convenience way to autoing solely in Android device.
+You create Device Config once in Desktop, then copy to Android and autoing without desktop connected.
+You need a rooted Android device tho.

 # Dependencies
   - SWarAuto is inspired by [sw-bot](https://github.com/justindannguyen/sw-bot)
   - Use OpenCV for game screen recognition